purushothamgowthu/A-gallery-of-interesting-Jupyter-Notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [Chebfun in Python](http://nbviewer.ipython.org/gist/6724986), a demo of [PyChebfun](https://github.com/cswiercz/pychebfun), by [Olivier Verdier](http://www.olivierverdier.com).
 PyChebfun is a pure-python implementation of the celebrated [Chebfun package by Battles and Trefethen](http://people.maths.ox.ac.uk/trefethen/publication/PDF/2004_107.pdf).

-* [The Matrix Exponential] (http://nbviewer.ipython.org/github/sdrelton/matrix_function_notebooks/blob/master/TheMatrixExponential.ipynb), an introduction to the matrix exponential, its applications, and a list of available software in Python and MATLAB.
+* [The Matrix Exponential](http://nbviewer.ipython.org/github/sdrelton/matrix_function_notebooks/blob/master/TheMatrixExponential.ipynb), an introduction to the matrix exponential, its applications, and a list of available software in Python and MATLAB.
 By [Sam Relton](http://www.maths.manchester.ac.uk/~srelton/).

 * [Fractals, complex numbers, and your imagination](http://nbviewer.ipython.org/github/cfangmeier/ipython_notebooks/blob/master/Imagination.ipynb), by [Caleb Fangmeier](https://github.com/cfangmeier).